Using the Checklist and Audited Checklist Artifacts

 Work with a Checklist

-To record, on a Checklist element on a diagram, the completion of an action or the presence of an object, simply click on the appropriate checkbox to select it.
+To record, on a Checklist element with a checkbox, the completion of an action or the presence of an object, simply click on the appropriate checkbox to select it.

 If you need to clear a checkbox, or several checkboxes, you can either: